 Where Do Banded Rock Rattlesnakes Live in Arizona?

 As its name implies, the Banded Rock rattlesnake spends time in rocky terrain.
 They prefer steep talus slopes, stream beds, and rock outcroppings.
 They also follow drainages down into the grasslands of South Eastern Arizona.
-In Arizona, they live in Cochise, Santa Cruz, and Pima Counties.
-Source
+They live in parts of Cochise, Santa Cruz, and Pima Counties in Arizona.

 How Dangerous Are Banded Rock Rattlesnakes?